akankshar-oy/leetcode-analyser/README.md

 ## Usage

-1.Replace the username variable inside the notebook:
+1. Replace the username variable inside the notebook:
 ```bash
 username = "your_leetcode_username"